 LEDIG STILLING VED VETERINÆRINSTITUTTET

-Wanted: Highly motivated and independent Data Manager who wants to use their skills for better animal and fish health
+Wanted: Highly motivated and independent Research Data Engineer who wants to use their skills for better animal and fish health

-Sustainable and economic production of animals and fish depends on good health and welfare.
-The Norwegian Veterinary Institute has a strong focus on animal health and safety, which includes monitoring, prevention and eradication of diseases and other health problems in animals.
-An integrated part of this work is to compile and analyse data from many different sources, for example production data, laboratory data and environmental data.
-In order to strengthen our competence and capacity within the management and analysis of animal and fish health data, we are now looking for a skilled and future-oriented data manager for a permanent full-time position.
+The Norwegian Veterinary Institute has a strong focus on good animal health and food safety, which includes monitoring, prevention and eradication of diseases and other health problems in animals.
+In order to accomplish this, data from many sources, such as for instance animal production data, laboratory data and environmental data have to be combined and analysed.
+The amounts of data that are being analysed is increasing, and the Institute is currently in the process of upscaling and transforming its data analysis processes.
+In order to strengthen the competence and capacity of the Institute within the management and analysis of animal and fish health data, we are now looking for a skilled and future-oriented research data engineer for a permanent full-time position.
+This person will work in close collaboration with the Project Leader for Digital Animal Health Data that the Institute is also currently hiring.

-The section for Epidemiology has a large project portfolio and currently employs around 25 researchers within the fields of epidemiology, disease transmission modelling, risk assessment, health economics, biostatistics and bioinformatics.
-It also has an international profile and large workplace diversity.
-The section provides a research-focused environment with good opportunities for professional development and network building.
-The employees have an understanding of our mission, which is ensuring better health for animals and humans.
+The position is located within the section for Epidemiology, which currently employs around 25 researchers within the fields of epidemiology, disease transmission modelling, risk assessment, health economics, biostatistics and bioinformatics.
+The section has a large and international project portfolio, and provides a research-focused environment with good opportunities for professional development and network building.

 The Norwegian Veterinary Institute is committed to diversity, and we therefore encourage anyone who is qualified to apply for the position, regardless of age, gender, functional ability, gaps in CV, nationality or ethnic background.

-The position will require the candidate to facilitate and implement data acquisition, management and transformation.
+The position will require the candidate to facilitate and implement data acquisition, management, analysis and visualisation.

-- Facilitate and support creation and use of databases in the section
+- Establishing standards and solutions for creation and use of databases

-- Automatisation of data management and data analyses
+- Establishing systems for automatization of data management and data analyses

 - Facilitate and support documentation of work processes in the section